amar-gupta-dani/howtocheckifyourrouterisgood/README.md

 ## Why it may not work for you

-I wasn't initially planning on making this section, but we got a new router and the spoofer doesn't wor anymore.
+I wasn't initially planning on making this section, but we got a new router and the spoofer doesn't work anymore.
 This is actually a good thing, but not for this project.
 I started doing research to figure out what happened,

 ![Literally Me](https://pbs.twimg.com/media/EIzT11bU8AAgvlM.jpg)